 Controls the level of diagnostics for overspecification in your truth table function.
 For more information, see Correct Overspecified and Underspecified Truth Tables.

-Link to online documentation for the function.
-You can enter a web URL address or a MATLAB command that displays documentation in a suitable online format, such as an HTML file or text in the MATLAB Command Window.
-When you click the Document link hyperlink, Stateflow displays the documentation.
+Link to online documentation for the truth table function.
+You can enter a web URL address or a MATLAB command that displays documentation as an HTML file or as text in the MATLAB Command Window.
+When you click the Document link hyperlink, Stateflow evaluates the link and displays the documentation.

 Specify Properties for Truth Table Blocks